 The research, reported in two papers appearing in the Nov.
 16, 2001 issue of Cell, was conducted by scientists at The Rockefeller University in collaboration with researchers from the Emory University School of Medicine.
 One study was initiated by Darnell, head of the Laboratory of Molecular Neuro-Oncology at Rockefeller, and the other by Stephen T. Warren, Ph.D., an investigator at Emory University School of Medicine and Howard Hughes Medical Institute.

-Fragile X syndrome is the second leading cause of mental retardation after Down syndrome.
+Fragile X syndrome is the second leading cause of intellectual disability after Down syndrome.
 Symptoms include mild to moderate cognitive and behavioral deficits as well as subtle facial malformations.
 In addition, the brain cells, or neurons, of people with the disease have abnormal physical features: their “dendritic spines” – the finger-like projections on the ends of neurons that are required for communication with other neurons – are unusually long and spindly.

 The disease originates when genetic mutations in the FMRP gene, which lies on the X chromosome, cause FMRP not to be produced.
 But unlike the well-studied Down syndrome, which occurs when a portion of a chromosome is duplicated in the womb, much remains unclear about the molecular basis of Fragile X syndrome.

 “The problem of Fragile X is intriguing, because the loss of a single protein causes a variety of behavioral and physical changes,” says Jennifer Darnell, Ph.D., lead author of one of the Cell reports and a research assistant professor at Rockefeller.
-“Before this, the consequences of losing the Fragile X mental retardation protein on other brain proteins was unknown.”
+“Before this, the consequences of losing the Fragile X protein on other brain proteins was unknown.”

 Previously, it was known that FMRP, first identified a decade ago, binds to messenger RNA (mRNA) molecules – which carry genetic information (DNA) from a body cell’s nucleus to its protein-making machinery – yet the specific mRNAs involved as well as the overall purpose of this protein remained elusive.